 2.7 Regulatory Sandbox

-A technology neutral regulatory sandbox forms part of the VASP Act and is expected to be introduced later in 2022.
+A technology neutral regulatory sandbox forms part of the VASP Act and expected to be introduced in late 2021.
 The aim of the sandbox is to encourage, foster and incubate companies operating in this fast-moving sector.
 CIMA will have regulatory oversight of sandbox participants.
 Please see 2.1 Regulatory Overview.

 The Cayman Islands government has already established the SEZ, which enables technology companies from outside Cayman to easily and cost-effectively set up and operate in the Islands with a genuine physical presence.